kyma-project/cli/docs/user/README.md

 ## What is Kyma CLI?

 The Kyma CLI is a command line interface tool designed to simplify usage of the Kyma ecosystem.
-It allows developers and administrators to manage Kyma modules and applications, provision clusters, and many more.
+It allows developers and administrators to manage Kyma modules and applications, deploy simple applications, and many more.
 By using Kyma CLI, users can perform complex tasks with simple commands, accelerating development cycles.

 With Kyma CLI, you can build, push, and deploy, an application to a Kyma cluster with a single command.
 It automatically detects the Dockerfile in the current directory, builds and pushes the image to the in-cluster registry, and applies the necessary Kubernetes resources.